ColbyBrungard/Geoprocess-by-area/README.md

 This code calculates twenty five terrain derivatives from a DEM by watershed.

 The code takes a digital elevation model as input, splits the DEM by watershed (with 100 cell buffer), and then smooths the subset DEM.
 Multiple derivatives are then calculated for each watershed, and the derivatives are trimmed back to a 20 cell buffer from the original watershed to avoid edge contamination but to leave enough to feather when mosaicking back together.
 Intermediate processing data/files are deleted to save storage space.
-This code does NOT hydrologically correct DEMs (i.e., fill) because I found that filling the DEM's produced 'flat' areas in the center of basins.
+This code does NOT hydrologically correct DEMs (i.e., fill) because I found that filling the DEM's produced 'flat' areas in the center of basins when working with DEM's at scale.

 This approach (splitting by watershed) avoids memory and computational issues when trying to calculate derivatives from large DEMs.
-Rather than tiling the DEM by square tiles I wanted a tiles that made physical sense and created (mostly) hydrologically sound derivatives.
+Rather than tiling the DEM by square tiles I wanted tiles that made physical sense and created (mostly) hydrologically sound derivatives.

 ## Getting Started
-To run this code (Linux): See linux files (comming soon).
+To run this code on a distributed HPC cluster: See linux files.

-To run this code (Windows):
+To run this code on a workstation/desktop (Windows):
 1. Install OSGeo4W available at: https://trac.osgeo.org/osgeo4w/
-2. Download SagaGIS from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2_x64)
+2. Download SagaGIS from: https://sourceforge.net/projects/saga-gis/files/ (this code tested with Saga 6.0.2 [linux and windows] and Saga 7.6.2 [windows only])
 3. Download and open geoprocessV3.4.bat (this is a batch file, don't double click) using a text editor (I like Notepadd ++) and change the following (text inside parentheses is for annotation only and should not be included in your file):
 	* set PATH=%PATH%;C:\saga-6.2.0_x64 (change the directory after the " %PATH%," to the location of where saga_cmd.exe is located)
 	* SET SAGA_MLB=C:\saga-6.2.0_x64\tools (make sure the directory matches the directory above)

-	* set DEM=C:\DEM\testDEM2.tif (name of full path to DEM)
+	* set DEM=C:\DEM\testDEM2.tif (name of full path to DEM, make sure to include quotations if there are spaces in the path or file name)

 	* set indexA=c:\DEM\wbdhu8_a_us_september2017.shp (path to watershed shapefile.
 This shapefile and the DEM MUST be in the same projection).
 	* set indexB=C:\DEM\wbdhu8_a_us_september2017_proj.shp (path to projected watershed shapefile.
 This should be match the projection that you want the resulting DEM to be in)

 	* set tiles=13030103 (The number of each polygon.
 Manually input a space separated vector of values for each polygon, these should be single values (not words) and contain NO spaces.
-This can easily be generated using the R commands below.
+This can easily be generated using the sf package in R

 	* set fieldname=HUC8 (The column name of the shapefile attribute table with the watershed values)